outragedpinkracoon/outragedpinkracoon.github.io/_posts/2023-10-16-energy-eggs.md

 ---
 title:  Energy Eggs
-description: So if I go to an office I'll be more productive and connected to others?
-Let's see about that.
+description: It's important to remember that productivity and connectedness to others looks different to everyone.
 layout: post
 categories: [productivity, leadership, remote-work]
 ---

-So if I go to an office I'll be more productive and connected to others?
-Let's talk about that.
+There's a lot of chat that if people go into the office they will feel more productive and connected to their colleagues.
+The trouble is that not every experiences connectedness in the same way, and what works for some doesn't work for others.
+We should optimise for choice, and letting people work in the best way that maximises their productivity.

 Let's imagine I start the day with **10** 'energy eggs' 🥚🥚🥚🥚🥚🥚🥚🥚🥚🥚.

 ❌ Starting the day irritated and tired by a long commute on a bus with aggressive folk, bad smells and lots of noise: -3 eggs 🥚🥚🥚.